About PARC

 about lead 2 alert

 From a barely known and profiled centre, PARC today has grown into a highly visible, renowned and unique centre.
 PARC is the PA hub In Europe, where NATO and partner (PfP, MD, ICI) countries and partners across the globe can meet, communicate, learn, network and succeed.
-From only 3 participating countries at the beginning, until today PARC has trained over 1600 personnel from 40 countries from across the world.
+From only 3 participating countries at the beginning, until today PARC has trained over 2500 personnel from 45 countries from across the world.
 And the number of interested countries and the demand for PARC’s courses keep growing!

 About why 1